COHORT 054 | MALIBU, CA

 Please read everything on this page....twice.
-You already received and should have read your Official Invitation Letter (aka: the OIL), and completed the Registration & Travel Plans form.
+A couple weeks ago, you received and should have read your Official Invitation Letter (aka: the OIL), and completed the Registration Form.

 For those of you who have not had a chance to read/complete same, your OIL and/or registration links are accessible here.
 If you already registered, you do not need to register again:

 For your safety, and for our liability, Save A Warrior is a 24/7 alcohol-free event.
 Think DRY WOOD, gentlemen.
 If you feel you cannot safely honor this request, we have outside detox and recovery resources available to support you -- at no cost to you.
 If you are currently addicted to prescription or nonprescription drugs, or narcotics… we can fully support your detox and recovery; however, not during the Project, and we respectfully ask that you be willing to share this with us at the earliest possible opportunity.
 You will be neither judged, nor criticized… only supported.

-If you have not already done so, even if you are driving to SAW, please complete the Registration & Travel Plans form from the button above titled CLICK TO REGISTER; for Malibu..
+If you have not already done so, even if you are driving to SAW, please complete the Registration form by clicking on the button above titled CLICK TO REGISTER; for Malibu..

 We welcome your arrival to Malibu, CA and what we assert will be the best week of your life!

 If necessary, CLICK HERE to view and/or refresh your memory of travel information to California (flying or driving).